Falco (musician): Early life

 Johann Hölzel was born on 19 February 1957 to Maria (née Saurer), from Bad Tatzmannsdorf in Burgenland, a laundry branch manager, and Alois Hölzel, from Lower Austria, a machine factory foreman, on Ziegelofengasse in Margareten, a working class district of Vienna.
-Maria would later recall that she had been pregnant with triplets.
-As it was a dizygotic pregnancy, she miscarried the identical twins during the third month and Falco, who was conceived via a separate ovum, survived.
-Falco mused that "three souls in one chest sounds a little over-dramatic, but I do sense them sometimes.
-In my moodiness.
-I'll be really up and then right after I'll be really down."
+Maria said that she had been pregnant with triplets.
+As it was a dizygotic pregnancy, she had a miscarriage of the identical twins during the third month and Falco, who was conceived via a separate ovum, survived.

 In 1963, Hölzel began his schooling at a Roman Catholic public school; four years later, at age ten, he switched to the Rainergymnasium in Margareten.
 He was still a child when his father left the family, and he was raised by his mother.

 He began to show signs of unusual musical talent very early.
 As a toddler, he was able to keep time with the drumbeat in songs he heard on the radio.
 He was given a child's grand piano for his fourth birthday; a year later, his birthday gift was a record player which he used to play music by Elvis Presley, Cliff Richard, and the Beatles.

 Hölzel wanted to be a pop star from a very early age.
 At age 16, he attended the Vienna Conservatoire, but he became frustrated and soon left.
 His mother insisted he begin an apprenticeship with the Austrian employee pension insurance institute.
 This too only lasted a short time.
 At seventeen, he entered military service in the Austrian army for eight months.